 Not all sportsbooks offer the same odds and lines for every market.
 By doing a quick comparison of the books you use before placing your bet, you can find the one that offers the best line (such as getting a team at -2.5 instead of -3) and/or the one with the best odds (such as getting a team to win at +150 instead of +130).

-You can use our NFL Odds Comparison Tool to find the best deals for this week's games.
+You can use our Betting Odds & Lines Comparison Tool to find the best deals for upcoming games.

 6) Look for Arbitrage Opportunities